What is an NDIS plan?

 - Do you need support for your caring role – for example, respite care?

-You can write down all of this information, plus any questions you have, in your child’s planning booklet.
-It’s a good idea to bring this booklet to the planning meeting.
+You can write down all this information, plus any questions, in your child’s planning booklet.
+It’s a good idea to bring this booklet to the planning conversation.

 It can also help to write a carer’s statement.
-This statement explains how your child’s disability or developmental delay affects you and your family’s daily life.
+This statement explains how your child’s disability or developmental delay affects you and your family.
 You can write about your other children, your child’s carers, and your own health, wellbeing, financial circumstances and so on.
 For example:

 - ‘When we go out as a family, we have to make sure Ajay won’t need to walk too far.
-That can be frustrating for the other kids.’
+This can be frustrating for his sister.’

 Your child’s goals are a key part of your child’s NDIS plan.
-Goals are the things you want your child to achieve with NDIS support and other supports and services.
-At your child’s NDIS planning meeting, you’ll discuss your child’s goals, so it’s a good idea to start thinking about goals before the planning meeting.
+Goals are the things your child wants to work towards with NDIS support and other supports and services.
+At your child’s NDIS planning conversation, you’ll discuss your child’s goals, so it’s a good idea to start thinking about goals before the planning conversation.

-The NDIS planning meeting is between you and your child’s early childhood partner, LAC or NDIA planner.
+The NDIS planning conversation is between you and your child’s NDIS representative.

 You should bring: